The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: The Surface Edge Explorer (SEE)

 This greedy view selection behaviour may select a distant view with many visible frontier points that then requires the sensor to return to capture closer surfaces.
 This problem is avoided by requiring the chosen view to have visibility of the frontier point associated with the closest view proposal \figref{vis-lrat}.
 The closest view can have a very small travel distance so it is only selected when it has visibility of at least as many frontiers as any other potential view.

 \talgmref{sel-nbv} presents the selection of next best views.
 The closest view proposal, $\fvpairm^\prime$, to the current sensor position, $\viewp_\mathrm{c}$, is used to define the set of permissible views (Lines 2--3).
 The vertex with the greatest ratio between the number of outgoing edges (i.e., its outdegree) and the distance of its view proposal from the current sensor position, $\fvpairm^\star$, is chosen as the next view (Line 4).
 If no such view exists the closest view is selected (Lines 5--7).
-The next target view and frontier point are then updated to the chosen next best view (Line 8).
+The next best view and frontier point are then updated to the chosen view (Line 8).

 This next best view selection metric chooses views that can capture significant improvements in scene coverage while travelling short distances.
-It enables \gls{see} to obtain complete observations using a low overall travel distance by capturing local surfaces before travelling to observe larger unobserved regions.
+It enables \gls{see} to obtain observations with a low travel distances by capturing local surfaces before travelling to larger unobserved regions.